ballerina-platform/ballerina-dev-website/v1-2/learn/how-to-test-ballerina-code.md

 * Ballerina tests are defined using a set of **annotations**
 * Test **assertions** can be used to verify the set of program behaviour expectations
 * Data providers can be used to feed in the test data sets
-* Service calls can be tested using service skeletons in the test phase of the project until the system is connected to the real service
 * Function mocks can be used to mock a function in a module that you are testing or a function of an imported module

 ## Writing and Running Tests